Country selection

 Clinical Trial Exemptions

-• Medicines that meet urgent needs for national defense and security, epidemic prevention and control, and overcoming the consequences of natural calamities and catastrophes in which other drugs are not yet available on the market
+• To meet urgent needs for national defense, security, epidemic prevention and control, and overcoming the consequences of natural calamities and catastrophes for which other drugs are not yet available on the market

 Article 5